-Hopes and Dreams is a privately run Montessori Nursery School, that has been caring for children from the age of 3 months to 5 years since 1997.
+Hopes and Dreams is an independent Montessori Nursery School, that has been caring for children from the age of 3 months to 5 years since 1997.
 Situated on City Road in the London Borough of Islington, the Nursery School operates within 2 connected Georgian houses that provide five classrooms and a secure garden for all the children to enjoy.
-The Nursery School is open Monday to Friday between the hours of 8am-7pm and is open throughout the year excluding bank holidays, 5 Inset Days, and 5 working days during the Christmas and New Year period.
+The Nursery School is open Monday to Friday between the hours of 8 am-6 pm and is open throughout the year excluding bank holidays, 5 Inset Days, and 5 working days during the Christmas and New Year period.

-The Nursery School is registered for 123 children at any one time.
-The children come from a wide catchment area and a variety of multicultural backgrounds are reflected within the Nursery School.
-The Nursery School supports a number of children who speak English as an additional language.
+The Nursery School is registered for 123 children from the ages of 3 months to 5 years old, following the traditional Montessori teaching methods in line with the Early Years Foundation Curriculum.
+Our Families come from a wide catchment area and a variety of multicultural backgrounds which are reflected in our curriculum and day to day activities.
+Thus the Nursery School supports several children who speak English as an additional language.

 The curriculum is based on the Montessori Philosophy and Method, the Early Years Foundation Stage, and an inclusive approach, achieving effective, and excellent outcomes for the children’s learning and development.